Excursion Program: Ecosystem Engineers (Full Day)

 Pre Primary, Year 1, Year 2, Year 3, Year 4, Year 5, Year 6

 Are there flowers under the sea?
 Seagrasses are the only flowering plants in the ocean and they craft a nurturing habitat for baby sea creatures!
-Students will discover the surprising world of seagrasses before becoming ecosystem engineers themselves in this full-day excursion package, which incorporates themes of sustainability, conservation, science and art.
+Students will discover the surprising world of seagrasses in this full-day excursion package, which incorporates themes of habitats, sustainability, conservation and art.

 • Duration: 4 - 5 hours